liawhs/p-pointed-star/README.md

 ---
 ## Implementation

-The turtle module will be used to draw p-pointed star.
+The turtle module will be used to draw p-pointed stars.
 First, we need to import the turtle module and some functions or methods from other modules.

 ```
 from turtle import Turtle, Screen